-A smart DNS can’t bypass IP blocks that workplaces and schools put up – but a VPN can do that and more.
+A smart DNS can’t bypass the IP blocks that workplaces and schools put up – but a VPN can do that and more.

 Smart DNS vs. VPN for… Covering all devices

-Smart DNS can be set up on devices that don’t always allow a VPN client to be installed.
+A smart DNS can be set up on devices that don’t always allow a VPN client to be installed.
 However, if you have a compatible router, you can install the VPN client on it and secure any device that connects to it: your phone, your kids’ tablet, your friends’ phones, a smart lamp, Alexa – you name it.

 To conclude – get the right tool for the task